Siddheshsm17/CraftSales/README.md

 # The HandiKraft Store
-Simple UI for a website that sells handicrfats.\n
+Simple UI for a website that sells handicrfats.
-#Contains:
+Contains:
   Navbar
   Product Slider
   About Section